Why should I choose St. John the Evangelist school for my child?

 No. All sacrament preparation and religion classes are taught in the school.
 There is no need to attend additional evening or weekend classes for school students.

 Is there a before-school program that provides child care?

 We offer an “early risers club”.
 For the minimal cost of $2 per student per day, students may arrive beginning at 6:30 AM each day.
 Students who only need care between 7 and 7:30 AM may come for a cost of $1.00 per child per day.

 Is there an after-school program that provides child care?

 On site after school care is available at an additional charge.
 This program requires pre-registration, and accepts students in grades K4 through 8.
 Extended day programming is offered on all full school days between 2:45 and 6:00 PM, as well as on early dismissal days as requested.

 What is the Buddy Program?

-The buddy program matches students in different grades (i.e. Kindergarten and 8th grade, 2nd grade and 6th grade, and 3rd grade and 7th grade) to participate in activities together throughout the year.
+The buddy program matches students in different grades (i.e. 3rd and 8th grade, 2nd grade and 7th grade, and 1st grade and 6th grade) to participate in activities together throughout the year.
 The program helps build camaraderie in the school and encourages positive behavior and social skills.

 What types of special events are available?